cenk1cenk2/old-docker-seafile-cli/README.md

 ## Description:

 This script runs a seafile-client and syncs the mounted folders in the server.
 Settings can be adjusted using the ".env" file.
-Synced libraries must have the id defined in ".env" file as well as having the folder in the mounted folder.
+All libraries have to be mounted to the `/data` folder with their library ids.

 ## Setup: